How to Sell a House By Owner in Mississippi

 Use a FSBO platform with an MLS option

-You can use various paid websites to list your Mississippi house online as “for sale by owner.”
-These sites offer packages ranging from about $100 to $400 for just a listing or a larger flat fee of $3,000 to $5,000 that includes any number of additional professional marketing services.
+Use various paid websites to list your Mississippi house online as “for sale by owner.”
+These platforms offer packages ranging from about $100 to $400 for just a listing or a larger flat fee of thousands of dollars that includes any number of additional professional marketing services.

 Some of these companies display their rates on their websites, but others won’t quote a fee until you input your address or select an area of the country.
 A few examples include: